cruppstahl/libfor/README.md

 ======================

-As the name suggests, this is a C/C++ library with a fast scalar (non-SIMD) implementation for Frame of Reference integer compression.
+As the name suggests, this is a C/C++ library with a fast scalar (non-SIMD) implementation for Frame of Reference (FOR) integer compression.

+FOR can compress sorted and unsorted integer sequences.

+In addition, the library can perform operations directly on compressed data:

+   * select: returns a value at a specified index
+   * find: lower-bound search for a value (linear search for unsorted sequences, a binary search/linear search hybrid for sorted sequences)

 Simple demo
 ------------------------